OAuth Authentication using Device Flow

 To use oAuth with EWS for Office 365, You have to register a custom application in Azure Active Directory for Office 365 tenant and gather some information.

-Follow this guide to gather the information for the setup wizard for each field in the form.
+Follow this document to gather following information for setup wizard.

 Office 365 Service Account

 This is email of a mailbox which is used to impersonate when calling EWS with oAuth authentication.